 As early as the 1860s, Chinese immigrants were growing peanuts in North Queensland.
 Commercial farming began in 1901 when Samuel Long planted 3 acres (1.2 hectares) in the Kingaroy district.
 Regarded as pioneers of the Queensland peanut industry, Ben and Harry Young, sons of another Chinese immigrant, began a larger operation nearby in 1919.’
 More

 A grand Federation banquet at Sydney Town Hall celebrated the creation of a nation, as the separate British colonies joined together to form the Commonwealth of Australia.
 The menu was presented in French, perhaps to demonstrate the international credentials of the new nation and to show that these colonials knew how to do things properly.
 More

-There are various stories (probably apocryphal) about how the lamington was invented.
-However, it seems likely that it was devised by Armand Galland, the French chef to Lord Lamington, Governor of Queensland from 1896 to 1901.
-Galland is said to have had a Tahitian wife – hence his use of coconut.
-There is debate about whether lamingtons were first served at Government House or, as the locals claim, at the governor’s country residence at Toowoomba.
+There are various stories (probably apocryphal) about how lamingtons were invented.
+However, it seems likely that they were devised by Armand Galland, the French chef to Lord Lamington, Governor of Queensland from 1896 to 1901.
+There is debate about whether lamingtons were first served at Government House, at the opening of the Ipswich Technical College or, as the locals claim, at the governor’s country residence at Toowoomba.
 Lord Lamington reputedly referred to the cakes as “those bloody, poofy, woolly biscuits”.
+More